AClain/astro-blog/src/pages/posts/learn-git-intro.md

 # Managing branches

 A single Git repository can maintain multiple branches of development.
-To create a new branch named <InlineCode>experimental</InlineCode>, use
+To create a new branch named `experimental`, use

 ```shell
 $ git branch experimental